Pileated woodpecker: Status

 The pileated woodpecker occupies an extensive range and is quite adaptable.
-Its ability to survive in many wooded habitat types, such as suburban areas with lots of trees and/or parks, has allowed the species to survive human habitation of North America and contradicts the original belief that these woodpeckers needed large swaths of forests to survive.
-Additionally, efforts to restore woodland by removing invasive honeysuckle and buckthorn seem to benefit them, as the removal of brush and shrubbery facilitates their foraging on the ground and in the lower stratum.
+Its ability to survive in many wooded habitat types, such as suburban areas with trees and/or parks, has allowed the species to survive human habitation of North America and contradicts the original belief that these woodpeckers needed large swaths of forests to survive.
+Additionally, efforts to restore woodland by removing invasive honeysuckle and buckthorn seem to benefit them, as the removal of brush and shrubbery facilitates their foraging on the ground and in lower strata.
 Overall, pileated woodpeckers have a large population size, with 2.6 million estimated to be living in North America, but this number is growing.
-From 1966 to 2015 the population of pileated woodpecker has, on average, increased by greater than 1.5% per year throughout the northeastern U.S., the Maritimes, the Ohio River Valley, and around the Great Lakes.
+From 1966 to 2015, their population, on average, has increased by greater than 1.5% per year throughout the northeastern U.S., the Maritimes, the Ohio River Valley, and around the Great Lakes.
 Despite being nonmigratory, they are protected under the U.S. Migratory Bird Act.
 While the large birds control many insect populations, especially tree beetles, that may otherwise experience outbreaks, some people may consider them harmful if found on their property due to the considerable damage that pileated woodpeckers can do to trees and homes.
 Additionally, they have also been seen making nesting holes in newly placed telephone poles, which often causes significant structural damage to the poles, prompting investments in strategies to mitigate woodpecker damage.